How To Avoid Claims and Save Money With a Fall Home Maintenance Checklist

-The National Park Service recommends monthly inspections of your gutters and cleanings every spring and fall.
+The National Park Service recommends monthly inspections of your gutters and cleanings every late spring and late fall.
 Dirty gutters can cause clogs, causing water to overflow into the surrounding terrain.
 If those overflows occur next to your home’s structure, the moisture can seep into your home’s foundation or basements and cause damage.

 If you’re climbing onto your roof to clean the gutters instead of hiring a professional, wear non-slip shoes and practice ladder safety.
 Also, bring gloves to protect your hands from sharp debris and harmful bacteria.